Welcome to today's edition of the Rush 24-7 podcast.

 No, I agree with you.

-Just leave me alone when you be left with the bigger.
+Just leave me alone when I'm not.

 I damn well understand it because my cat's in heaven, even if she doesn't have the brains to know it.